Ambrevar/emacs-fish-completion/README.md

 ## Setup

-To enable fish fallback completion in all Eshell buffers, add this to your Emacs
+To enable fish completion in all Eshell and `M-x shell` buffers, add this to your Emacs configuration:
-configuration:

 	(when (and (executable-find "fish")
 	           (require 'fish-completion nil t))